Nomad Residence Permit Malta

 • No dedicated tax advantages

-• Grants permanent residency, subject to continued investment compliance
+• Grants permanent residence (subject to continued investment compliance)

-• Possible pathway to citizenship after 5+ years
+• Possible path to citizenship after five years

 Malta strikes a balance between a high standard of living and professional options suited to modern remote work styles.
-Its residency pathways, including the Nomad Residence Permit, allow newcomers to experience the island’s lively culture, friendly community, and up-to-date infrastructure.
-Whether you prefer Malta’s beautiful Mediterranean shoreline or international business networks, the island provides an environment where both personal and professional interests can flourish.
+Its residency pathways, including the Nomad Residence Permit, allow newcomers to experience the island’s lively culture, friendly community, and advanced infrastructure.
+Whether you prefer Malta’s beautiful Mediterranean shoreline or its international business networks, the island offers an environment where both personal and professional ambitions can thrive.

-Opting to live and work in Malta goes beyond mere practicality—it also paves the way for a truly rewarding life experience.
-With a longstanding heritage, excellent healthcare and schooling systems, and resident-focused policies, Malta continues to rank among Europe’s top choices for professionals and families seeking to establish a new home.
+Opting to live and work in Malta goes beyond mere practicality, it opens the door to a rewarding life experience.
+With its rich heritage, excellent healthcare and education systems, and resident-focused policies, Malta continues to rank among Europe’s top choices for professionals and families seeking a stable, fulfilling home base.

 SIGN UP FOR A FREE CONSULTATION